meilisearch/documentation/guides/advanced_guides/snapshots_and_dumps.md

 $ meilisearch --schedule-snapshot=true --snapshot-dir mySnapShots/
 ```

-Now a snapshot will be created in `mySnapShots/` directory.
+Now snapshots are created in `mySnapShots/` directory.

 By default, MeiliSearch schedules a snapshot creation every day.
 When the instance starts, it will wait 24 hours until the first snapshot.
 This means that if you have launched MeiliSearch on Tuesday at 4 pm, the first snapshot will be created on Wednesday at 4 pm, and so on every day.